There is nothing more important than saving a child's life.Josi, Lulu's mum

 Being told your child has cancer is every parent's worst nightmare - you can't ever be fully prepared to hear those words.

 The tumour in Lulu's abdomen was the size of a grapefruit.
-She was diagnosed with stage 4 neuroblastoma and started immediately on chemotherapy - but did not respond to her first four rounds.
+She was diagnosed with stage 4 neuroblastoma and started immediately on chemotherapy - but did not respond to her first six rounds.

 Neuroblastoma is one of the most aggressive forms of childhood cancer with a survival rate of about 50% - making it a high research priority for our scientists.
 Neuroblastoma is a cancer of the nervous tissue, which forms solid tumours.